altruios/namshubettulpa/public/namshubettuple/interludes.md

 "A..."
 *Al-tok gasped, then coughed.*
 ~He tried again~
-*He mouthed the words - exageratingly stretching his mouth* ~forcing his voice to work - it came out shallow~ "Al-tok, it what you call me."
+*He worked the words slowly - stretching his mouth* ~forcing his voice to work - it came out shallow~ "Al-tok, it what you call me."
 "Hello Al-tok: welcome to the human world."